bstag/PlanningCenterApiLib/docs/FLUENT_API.md

 # Planning Center Fluent API

 The Planning Center SDK provides a fluent API that offers LINQ-like syntax for querying and manipulating data.
-This API is built on top of the standard API calls and provides a more developer-friendly interface without affecting the underlying functionality.
+This API is built on top of the ServiceBase architecture and provides a more developer-friendly interface without affecting the underlying functionality.

 ## Overview